whosonfirst-data/whosonfirst-external-overture-venue-us/README.md

 ## File structure

-All data are stored as bzip-compressed CSV files in the `data` directory using the following conventions:
+All data are stored as bzip2-compressed CSV files in the `data` directory using the following conventions:

 ```
 + data